dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 > the adaptation of norms thereof, and distributing information about
 > those norms is similar to the problem of Optimal Transport.

+- is the "optimal transport" aspect of this problem described under hexagram 16?  (or both 15 & 16?)
+  - in otherwords, controlling the evolution of the norm for some variables of a phenomenon

 ![picture of norms from index card]()

 - perception of norms before social consensus on norms